 Liz Fuller of Makeup Artistry Inc. brought up the idea that eczema could be triggered by dairy, as well.
 She had suffered from eczema since she was a baby, but at 43 decided to go dairy-free and within two weeks her eczema was gone and has not returned for over a year now.
 (I’m not ready to give up my ice cream and frozen yogurt just yet.)
 As a side note, dairy is also a culprit when it comes to cystic acne.

 Now that we know some of the possible triggers, I wanted to find out some of the ways in which we can treat eczema to either help minimize it or at best, prevent the itching that can lead to it spreading to more areas.

 Dr. Elizabeth Rostan of Charlotte Skin & Laser suggests using a humidifier in the winter to add moisture back into the air to prevent the skin from drying out.
 She says that severe cases are helped with soaks in diluted bleach baths and with wet wraps overnight.
 My one son and I are going to try AD RescueWear sleeves, which you can wear for wet wrap therapy.
-Be on the look out in the future for that review.
+(Update: We LOVE this product, read our review!)